IRR Calculator

 IRR differentiates between money at different points in time, on the basis that receiving money now is more useful than receiving it in the future.
 So if all factors are equal when calculating the restaurant development’s potential, the IRR would be higher if the restaurant remodelling is finished in peak season (more money in now), than in quiet season (more money later).

-And in short, a larger IRR is a good thing for business - the higher the IRR, the better the return of an investment.
+In short, a larger IRR is a good thing for business - the higher the IRR, the better the return of an investment.
 1

 How to calculate IRR